We aim to develop our activity on a balanced basis for the benefit of all.

 Residents, associations, professionals working in the tourism and events industries, elected local officials, neighbouring territories and representatives from institutions… We aim to involve all types of people whose lives are impacted by our activity in its governance.

-This open and participative approach has enabled us to collectively build our 2022 roadmap for the Bordeaux metropolitan zone: Building, together, a destination recognised for responsible tourism (‘Bâtir, ensemble, une destination reconnue de tourisme responsable’).
+This open and participative approach has enabled us to collectively build our 2022 roadmap for the Bordeaux metropolitan area: Building, together, a destination recognised for responsible tourism (‘Bâtir, ensemble, une destination reconnue de tourisme responsable’).
 This action plan fulfils the sustainable development goals set out by the United Nations.
 We want to create a synergy between public and private actors in order to encourage, accompany and highlight the constant development of environmentally responsible initiatives across the destination.

 © Nicolas Duffaure

-Actions launched at the Tourism and Convention Office
+Ongoing actions at the Tourism and Convention Office

 The 4 axis of the Metropolitan strategy for sustainable tourism & events

-Assisting tourist attractions and facilities in transitioning to responsible practices
+1. Assisting tourist attractions and facilities in transitioning to responsible practices

-Placing the inhabitant at the heart of tourism in a destination that espouses social conscience and solidarity
+2. Placing the inhabitant at the heart of tourism in a destination that espouses social conscience and solidarity

-Developing professional meetings and large-scale events that have a positive impact on the area
+3. Developing professional meetings and large-scale events that have a positive impact on the area

-Managing the economic development of tourism in a sustainable way
+4. Managing the economic development of tourism in a sustainable way